cfengine/documentation/manuals/language-concepts/variables.markdown

 ### Scalar Referencing and Expansion

-Scalar variables are referenced by `$(my_scalar)` (or `${my_scalar}`) and expand to the single value they hold at that time. if you refer to a variable by ‘$(unqualified)’, then it is assumed to belong to the current bundle.
+Scalar variables are referenced by `$(my_scalar)` (or `${my_scalar}`) and expand to the single value they hold at that time.
+If you refer to a variable by ‘$(unqualified)’, then it is assumed to belong to the current bundle.
 To access any other (scalar) variable, you must qualify the name, using the name of the bundle in which it is defined: